 Medicare is affordable health insurance for US citizens.
 You must be 65 to sign up.
 There are no age restrictions and no pre-existing condition restrictions.

-I have always read that you cannot use Medicare in Panama.
-But, I recently discovered that you CAN use Medicare in Panama!
+You cannot use Medicare in Panama.
+But you CAN use Medicare Advantage in Panama!
 You’ll need a “special Medicare Advantage account” that can be used for urgent care or emergencies in Panama.
-Best of all, there is a $0 additional cost for this special account!
-Besides Medicare Part A, you’ll need to pay for Medicare Part B, which is currently about $170 per month.
-For most retirees, their Medicare premium is taken directly out of their Social Security payment.
+Best of all, there is no additional cost for this special account!

-This news is especially good for United States citizens who have pre-existing conditions because they may not be able to get Panama insurance or get international health insurance.
-Currently, most Panama insurance companies will not write a new policy for many preexisting conditions or they will exclude them.
+This news is especially good for United States citizens who have pre-existing conditions because they may not be able to get Panama insurance or international health insurance.
+Currently, most Panama insurance companies will not write a new policy for many preexisting conditions, or they will exclude them.

 Because basic medical care is so affordable in Panama, you can just pay for a routine doctor visit or lab work.

-But if you have a medical emergency or need urgent care in Panama, you can file a claim with Medicare to be reimbursed.
+But if you have a medical emergency or need urgent care in Panama, now, you have the peace of mind to know that you will not need to prepay because the hospital will bill your insurance company.

-Being able to use Medicare in Panama is a GAME-CHANGER for many would-be expats!
+Being able to use Medicare Advantage in Panama is a GAME-CHANGER for many would-be expats!

 It costs $0 to switch to the right Medicare Advantage Plan.
 For most plans, the only fee you’ll pay is what you are already paying for Medicare Part B. There is no additional charge for the special Medicare Advantage Plan.